Last Updated on July 17, 2022

 Cross St. Michaels and you’ll be near St. Bavo, Ghent’s most famous cathedral.
 It’s one of the must things to do in Ghent, Belgium since it is nothing short of magnificent, as is its renown work of art, the Adoration of the Mystic Lamb by Jan and Hubert van Eyck, the most important work in Flemish art.

 Pay 4 Euros upon entry and you can view it in the rear of the cathedral (to your left as you enter).

 Although St. Bavo was once a small parish church, nothing remains of the original.
 There are, however, several art treasures scattered about including a work by Rubens and a rococo pulpit dating from 1745.

-Wandering on through the historic quarter I passed the Sikkel, the home of an extremely wealthy 15th century Ghent family.
-(The family was exceptionally wealthy, since it had its own well at a time when the city’s 65,000 inhabitants had to share only five wells).
+Wandering on through the historic quarter, I passed the Sikkel, the home of an extremely wealthy 15th century Ghent family.
+(The family was wealthy since it had its own well when the city’s 65,000 inhabitants had to share only five wells).

 What is interesting about the Sikkel has nothing to do with family history, however.
 Today you can walk along the street and at times hear music drifting from the windows, giving an ethereal ambiance to the neighborhood.
 The music is coming from students at a music academy which now occupies the building.

-Continue on pass the Sikkel and you’ll soon come to Ghent’s Town Hall, a schizophrenic building, architecturally speaking, 16th-century Gothic on the right side, Italian Renaissance on the left.
+Continue on past the Sikkel, and you’ll soon come to Ghent’s Town Hall, a schizophrenic building, architecturally speaking, 16th-century Gothic on the right side, Italian Renaissance on the left.

 The Best Views in Ghent